RomiSolMolina/workflowCompressionML/compressionAndTraining/README.md

     studentQ = prune.prune_low_magnitude(qmodel, **pruning_params)

-The distiller class is called by Distiller(student, teacher) function, where the parameters are the student model (studentQ) and the trained teacher.
-This function will start the distillation process.
+The Distiller(student, teacher) function, where the parameters are the student model (studentQ) and the trained teacher, will start the distillation process.

     distilledMLP = Distiller(student=studentQ, teacher=teacher_baseline)